Hello and welcome to your friendly guide on how to be a stellar expert on the 6ya platform!

 All calls answered between 10PM to 5AM Pacific Time will have 30% more pay!

-We wanted to reward our Experts that hold down the fort in the early hours of the morning (and it does not matter what your time zone is)!
+We wanted to reward our Experts that hold down the fort in the early hours of the morning (Experts in all time zones can participate)!

 From time to time 6YA may change or update these fees at its sole discretion.